OpenNebula/docs/source/intro_release_notes/release_notes_community/known_issues.rst

 Accounting and Showback
 =======================

-A bug that might lead to innacurate hours in accounting and showback has been fixed.
+A bug that might lead to inaccurate hours in accounting and showback has been fixed.
 You can check all the information `here <https://github.com/OpenNebula/one/issues/1662>`_.
 But, old VMs won't be updated, so the bug might still be on those VMs.

 Sunstone
 ========